browserengineering/book/book/animations.md

         self.change_per_frame = total_change / num_frames
 ```

-Note the little quirk that `width` is given in pixels while `opacity`
-is given without units,[^more-units] so `NumericAnimation` looks at
-the old value to determine the unit to use, and then stores the old
-and new values parsed.

-[^more-units]: In real browsers, there are a [lot more][units] units
-to contend with.
-And other constraints, too---like the fact that
-opacity should be a value between 0 and 1.

 [units]: https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units

 Much like in JavaScript, we'll need an `animate` method that
-increments the frame count and computes the new
+increments the frame count and computes the new value and returns it; this
-opacity/width/whatever:
+value will be placed in the style of an element.

 ``` {.python}
 class NumericAnimation: